ankitects/anki-manual/src/studying.md

 thinking about the answer, either click the **Show Answer** button, or press the spacebar.
 The answer will then be shown.
-It’s okay if it takes you a little while to recall the answer, but as a general rule if you can’t answer within about 10 seconds, it’s probably better to give up and show the answer than keep struggling to remember.
+It’s okay if it takes you a little while to recall the answer, but as a general rule if you can’t answer within about 10 seconds, it’s probably better to move on and show the answer than keep struggling to remember.

 When the answer is shown, you should compare the answer you thought of